PS2Sanctuary/Mandible/README.md

 ### Namelists

-The `pack2` format does not store asset names, instead opting for a CRC-64 "Jones" hash.
-This means an external namelist is required in order to export assets with a sane name.
+The `pack2` format does not store asset names, instead opting for a CRC-64 "Jones" hash of the original file name.
+This means that an external namelist is required in order to export assets with a sane name.
 The external list should contain a list of names, separated by `LF` characters.

 Mandible provides the `Namelist` class to help with this.
 It provides various overloads of an `Append` method to insert names at runtime, the `WriteAsync` method to export a correctly-formatted list to a stream and a static `FromFileAsync` which is self-explanatory.